pravega/pravega-samples/scenarios/turbine-heat-processor/README.md

 Alternately, run the sample from the Flink UI.
 - JAR: `pravega-flink-examples-0.1.0-SNAPSHOT-all.jar`
-- Main class: `io.pravega.examples.flink.iot.TurbineHeatProcessor` or `io.pravega.examples.flink.iot.TurbineHeatProcessorScala`
+- Main class: `io.pravega.turbineheatprocessor.TurbineHeatProcessor` or `io.pravega.turbineheatprocessor.TurbineHeatProcessorScala`

 ## Outputs
 The application outputs the daily summary as a comma-separated values (CSV) file, one line per sensor per day.
 The data is